Sri Lanka starts fuel rationing amidst severe economic crisis | Headlines

 Sri Lanka starts fuel rationing amidst severe economic crisis

-Sri Lankas state-owned petroleum corporation announced fuel rationing for vehicles with effect from Friday, as a historic economic crisis roils the country.According to the Ceylon Petroleum Corporation CPC statement, now motorcycles and other two-wheelers can purchase fuel upto worth Rs 1,000 per visit to a fuel station.
+Sri Lankas state-owned petroleum corporation announced fuel rationing for vehicles with effect from Friday, as an unprecedented economic crisis roils the country.According to the Ceylon Petroleum Corporation CPC statement, now motorcycles and other two-wheelers can purchase fuel upto worth Rs 1,000 per visit to a fuel station.

 - Country: